BlaqueDevs/se-assignment-day-5-technical-writing-and-review-fattyolaojo444github/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15940568&assignment_repo_type=AssignmentRepo)
 # SE-DAY5-Technical-Writing
 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?
+Understanding the audience
+Has shown the level of the audience exposure the course of presentation.
+So it will give the presenter an idea of communication level to use to ensure the audience understands the presentation or communication

 ## 2. What are some strategies to tailor your content to different audience types?
+What are some strategies to tailor your content to different audience types?
+Know your audience
+Adjust your language
+Create buyer personas
+Solicit feedback
+Test and optimize
+Use personalization
+Conduct audience research
+Optimizing content delivery
+Use relatable references
+Adapt your tone and style
+Follow up with your audience
+Gather and analyze audiennce feedbacks

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?